sjhuang26/thinking-system/README.md

 ## TODO: The hand-motion game ("Snaps") of self-regulation

-How can a _hand-motion game_ -- say, waving your hand one way for "yes" and the other way for "no" -- exercise rational behavior and self-regulation?
+How can a _hand-motion game_ -- say, waving your hand one way for "yes" and the other way for "no" -- make rational behavior and self-regulation easier?
+I think the game creates a psychological buffer of rational behavior based on activation/sensitization to a **childlike curiosity of playing games**.
+Such "behavior games" are dense (trivial); most other behaviors are sparse (nontrivial), but deliberate practice can bridge the gap.

 In the case of having the hand stuck in the middle, as you are stuck in what appears to be an infinitely unchanging apathetic state, emphasize how you **don't know when** you'll finally break out.

-- No reliable signal exists to differentiate the state of apathy and the state of being _about to act_ within a reasonable amount of reaction time.
+It is impossible to find a signal to differentiate the state of apathy and the state of being _about to act_ within a reasonable amount of reaction time.
-- What develops is a **childlike curiosity of playing games** that acts as a psychological sensitivity towards rational behavior -- a feeling that self-regulation is as easy as "downhill sledding."
-- We need to investigate self-regulation denseness vs. sparseness.
-Hand-motion games are dense cases that you need to then use deliberate practice and imagination to expand out to sparse cases.
-(It is trivial to control the details of your hand-motion action but less so for the sparser things.)
-- The hand-motion game applies the rationality network, which is extremely resilient to stress, as a universal psychological buffer.
-Even when you feel out of shape, the psychological fundamentals of rationality (the first principles of other first principles) creates a sense of common human identity.